hyosung11/Launch-School/Courses/journal.md

    * [x] 2.
 Anki Cards Review
    * [x] 3.
 Practice Problems
    * [x] 4.
 Study Session with Michael
    * [ ] 5.
-Read *The Coding Career Handbook*, Chapter 37: Side Projects
+Read _The Coding Career Handbook_, Chapter 37: Side Projects

 2. What will you do today?
    * [x] 1.
 Complete one JS120 Small Problems exercise
    * [x] 2.
 Review OOP Anki Cards
    * [ ] 3.
 Study `bind` in my study guide
 ~~   * [ ] 4.
 Coding Career Meeting~~
    * [ ] 5.
-Read *The Coding Career Handbook*, Chapter 37: Side Projects
+Read _The Coding Career Handbook_, Chapter 37: Side Projects

 3. Are there any blockers or impediments preventing you from doing your work?
    * I'm tired and lots of activity with the family today, so I'm not sure how much I will be able to study today.

 14:23 I cannot concentrate right now.
 I feel tired.
-I think I need to take a nap or do somethig low-key for a bit.
+I think I need to take a nap or do something low-key for a bit.
 I'm not sure about attending the Coding Career community meeting either.

 17:05 Tired and not able to do much today.
 I need to do one small problem now.